yoctoalex/eap-lb-lab/README.rst

 1. Get Zone
 ************************************************************************

-To create a DNS Loab Balancer instance, we'll need to get the zone.
+To create a DNS Load Balancer instance, we'll need to get the zone.
 To do that, send the **Get DNS Zone (lab)** API call.
 This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to validate existence of your F5 account & return back a Zone name unique to your lab.

 **TODO: update screenshot**

 .. figure:: _figures/3_2.png

-**Note** that you need to copy + paste the **zone** name generated in the call's response to be used in the next step to create a DNS Load Balancer instance.
+**Note** that you need to copy the **zone** name generated in the call's response to be used in the next step to create a DNS Load Balancer instance.

 2. Create F5 DNS Load Balancer Cloud Service
 ************************************************************************